One of the main arguments against pipeline companies is that they “destroy the environment”. But…

 New Orleans East Landbridge

-On the east side of Lake Pontchartrain, between New Orleans and Slidell, some 21,000 acres are being restored after the destruction of tropical storms over the last few decades.
+On the east side of Lake Pontchartrain, some 21,000 acres are being restored after the destruction of tropical storms.

-This project, which is expected to take another 21 years to complete, will protect the Orleans Landbridge—thus protecting the fish and wildlife dependent on these marsh habitats.
+This project (expected to take another 21 years to complete) will protect the Orleans Landbridge.
+Thus protecting the fish and wildlife dependent on these marsh habitats.

 The $1.5 billion undertaking will also protect communities along the lake.
 Click here for more information about New Orleans Landbridge Shoreline Stabilization & Marsh Creation.